Kamran Yousuf

 Kamran Yusuf, also known as Kamran Yousuf (born 26 January 1995) is a Kashmiri multimedia journalist.
 As of 2022, Kamran is a staffer at NewsClick.
 He also works as a freelance multimedia journalist for various international organisations.
 In 2017, he was booked under UAPA and lodged at Tihar Jail.
-Many national as well as international organisations including Committee to Protect Journalists, the International Federation of Journalists, Amnesty International and more issued statements for his immediate release.
+Many organisations including Committee to Protect Journalists, the International Federation of Journalists, Amnesty International and more issued statements for his immediate release.
 He got bail after six months and was discharged from all the charges on 16 March 2022 by Delhi court.

 He was arrested by the National Investigation Agency (NIA), India's federal anti-terror organisation, on 5 September 2017 and was released on bail on 14 March 2018 from Tihar Jail, New Delhi.
-The bail has been opposed by NIA.
 His detention was questioned at a national level by various bodies such as the Press Council of India, the Kashmir Editors Guild and Kashmir Young Journalists Association as well at an international level by Committee to Protect Journalists, the International Federation of Journalists and Amnesty International which all issued statements for his immediate release.